Devious Fish

 profile for Perette at Stack Overflow, Q&A for professional and enthusiast programmers

-Why I was a Korn Shell Fan
+Why I am again a Korn Shell Fan

 A lot of Linux fanboys these days love everything Gnu, and like to talk shit about non-Gnu stuff.
 Perhaps it’s just a modern-day version of the empty Commodore vs. Apple vs. TRS-80 arguments we had back in the day: they each had strengths and weaknesses, so a lot depended on what you wanted to do.
 And a lot had to do with what you were familiar with.